Samsinite/ibm-articles/devops-and-congnitive-computing.md

 Watson's Tradeoff Analytics is an API centered around helping filter decisions when balancing multiple and conflicting objectives.
 The user identifies objectives and options, their preferences and priorities, and the service will apply mathematical filtering techniques to identify the top options available.
 The service can then generate smart visualizations that can help the user understand, compare, and explore their best tradeoffs before making a decision, saving crucial time and energy, and reducing the potential for mis-interpreting vast amounts data.

-When designing software, performance choices often come down to a game of tradeoffs.
+When designing software or complex systems, performance choices often come down to a game of tradeoffs.
 Performance optimizations often have competing constraints instead of being strictly orthogonal, forcing engineers into making decisions that can have costly side-effects when mistakes are made.
 Watson's Tradeoff Analytics service can help developers identify the best tradeoffs when comparing multiple and conflicting performance choices, such as memory, disk space, network latency, and database response times.
 For example, constraints such as memory, disk space, network latency, and database response times can be examined by DevOps engineers to help them decide how to best optimize different systems or cloud instances.

 With Node.JS, using the Tradeoff Analytics API is fairly straight forward.
 First, [create a bluemix account](https://console.ng.bluemix.net/registration) or [login to an existing account](https://console.ng.bluemix.net/home/auth/bluemix) and [create a new Tradeoff Analytics service](https://console.ng.bluemix.net/catalog/services/tradeoff-analytics/) Next, install the `watson-developer-cloud` library by running the following command inside of an existing Node.JS project in the terminal: